Modern paganism: Germanic

 Heathenism, also known as Germanic neopaganism, refers to a series of contemporary pagan traditions based on the historical religions, culture and literature of Germanic-speaking Europe.
 Heathenry is spread out across northwestern Europe, North America and Australasia, where the descendants of historic Germanic-speaking people now live.

 Many Heathen groups adopt variants of Norse mythology as a basis for their beliefs, conceiving of the Earth as on the great world tree Yggdrasil.
 Heathens believe in multiple polytheistic deities adopted from historical Germanic mythologies.
 Most are polytheistic realists, believing that the deities are real entities, while others view them as Jungian archetypes.

 Slavic

 Slavic neo-paganism, or Slavic nativism, is a reconstruction of the pre-Christian pagan beliefs of the ancient Slavs, a return to the worship of Perun, Veles, Makosh, etc. based on some historical information and one's own ideas, with borrowings from the teachings and rituals of polytheistic beliefs of other peoples and the occult.

+Somali

+Unlike other neo-pagan movements, Somali neo-paganism is primarily built around the Unitarian pre-Islamic Religion called Waaqism.
+Neo-Waaqists reject Islam and Abrahamic religion all together, and believe Waaq created the universe.
+Though this movement is relatively new, and a niche view in a community that is majority Muslim.

+Brazilian Paganism (Piaganism)

+Brazilian Paganism, also known as Piaganism (from Religião Piaga), is a contemporary polytheistic religious movement developed in Brazil.
+It seeks to establish a culturally rooted form of pagan spirituality grounded in Brazilian historical, folkloric, and symbolic traditions, while integrating elements from Indigenous, European, and Afro-Brazilian influences.

+Unlike many eclectic neopagan traditions, Piaganism emphasizes the construction of a coherent and culturally specific religious identity, centered on what its adherents describe as a national spiritual framework.
+This includes the veneration of deities, spirits, and mythological figures interpreted through a Brazilian cultural lens, as well as the development of original theological, liturgical, and symbolic systems.

+Piaganism incorporates both reconstructed and newly developed practices, including rituals aligned with agricultural cycles, community festivals, devotional prayers, and the use of symbolic attire and sacred spaces.
+Practitioners often stress the importance of ancestry, land connection, and cultural continuity, seeking to establish a living religious tradition rather than a purely revivalist model.

+The movement is also associated with organized communities and cultural initiatives, such as the Círculo Piaga and the Vila Pagã in Piauí, which function as centers for religious practice, cultural production, and educational activities.
+These initiatives aim to promote the preservation of cultural heritage, the study of mythology, and the development of a structured pagan religious life in Brazil.